cdfuller/creative-coding/shapepaint/README.md

 	* Could use an eye-dropper mechanism for setting colors.
 	* Can also load images
 	* Look into programmatically tesselating different shapes.

+TODO:

+Right now the triangles are only pointing one direction.
+Need to read up on tesselation techniques.

+Create a Shape class and then a Triangle subclass?
+Maybe two triangle subclasses depending on orientation?
+Seems like a bad idea though.
+One shape should be able to tesselate with itself.